-We, our directors and group executive officers, and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc. for a period of 90 days from the date of this prospectus supplement.
-Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc. in their sole discretion may release any of the securities subject to these arrangements at any time without notice.
+We, our directors and group executive officers, and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC for a period of 90 days from the date of this prospectus supplement.
+Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC in their sole discretion may release any of the securities subject to these arrangements at any time without notice.
+This lock-up arrangement will not prohibit us from filing registration statements relating to shares of our common stock to be offered in the future.

-Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of 90 days on approximately 6,750,000 of their approximately 8,100,000 shares pursuant to shareholder and subscription agreements with us.
-Except as discussed below, we have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus supplement, in each case without the prior written consent of Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc. However, effective 30 days after the date of this prospectus supplement, we intend to release these transfer restrictions on an additional aggregate of approximately 2,165,000 of these shares (including approximately 612,000 shares held by our group executive officers) such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Banc of America Securities LLC, Credit Suisse First Boston LLC or J.P.
-Morgan Securities Inc.
+Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of 90 days on approximately 6,300,000 of their approximately 6,900,000 shares and will be subject to transfer restrictions in excess of 90 days on approximately 13,300,000 shares that employees may receive upon the exercise of currently exercisable options pursuant to shareholder and subscription agreements with us.
+Except as discussed below, we have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus supplement, in each case without the prior written consent of Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC.
+However, effective 30 days after the date of this prospectus supplement, we intend to release these transfer restrictions on an additional aggregate of approximately 4,820,000 of these shares and on approximately 6,300,000 shares that employees may receive upon the exercise of currently exercisable options (including approximately 1,850,000 shares and 920,000 shares subject to options shares held by our group executive officers) such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
+These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC.